 Regularly push the feature branch to the central repository.
 The purpose of this action is two-fold – create a remote back up (as opposed to the local one) and integrate your changes with the efforts of others should other team members be working on the same feature.

 Once a feature or its standalone part is ready, open a pull request.
 This step is mandatory before merging your changes into the main and creates an opportunity for other team members to review your code.
-The objective is to have a second pair of eyes go through the changes, detect any issues (e.g. logical errors, violations of coding standards, unaddressed functional requirements) and ask for corrections/improvements.
-On one hand it ensures quality on the project and on the other it’s a knowledge sharing exercise.
+The objective is to have a second pair of eyes go through the changes, detect any issues (e.g., logical errors, violations of coding standards, unaddressed functional requirements) and ask for corrections/improvements.
+On the one hand it ensures quality on the project and on the other it’s a knowledge sharing exercise.
 If some improvements are requested, the workflow involves additional steps: